DylanMeeus/springboot_jwt_blog/_posts/2015-06-26-auth0-ember-simple-auth.markdown

 ## What does it do?

-`auth0-ember-simple-auth` is an Ember-cli addon that uses [Lock](https://auth0.com/lock), and, after some simple configuration will allow you to sign up/in and out — protecting whichever pages you've specified in your router.
+`auth0-ember-simple-auth` is an Ember-cli add-on that uses [Lock](https://auth0.com/lock), and, after some simple configuration will allow you to sign up/in and out — protecting whichever pages you've specified in your router.

 ```
 // app/routes/application.js